A46 road: A1 (Newark) – M1 (Leicester)

-M6 (Coventry) - M5 (Tewkesbury)
+M6 (Coventry) – M5 (Tewkesbury)

 The A46 reappears at Coventry at junction 2 of the M6, it follows the boundary between the district of Rugby and the borough of Coventry, always staying inside Warwickshire.
 At Binley Woods the A428 is crossed at a roundabout.
 The next roundabout is the signal controlled Tollbar Roundabout, where there are exits for the A45 and Coventry Airport.
 There is a break in the road here, and it resumes again at Festival Island where it takes the southern exit on to the three-lane Kenilworth bypass.
 Along the bypass there are exits for Stoneleigh and the University of Warwick, Kenilworth and Leamington Spa (A452).
 At the Warwick (A429) exit, the bypass drops down to two lanes, closely followed by an exit for the A4177 and Warwick Parkway railway station.
 The M40 is passed over west of Longbridge roundabout, as a new bypass now brings the mainline carriageway away from Junction 15, the A46 meets a small roundabout, connecting with the B4463 and a link to Junction 15 for northbound A46 traffic to access the M40 and A429 respectively.

 The 3 mi dual carriageway section south of the improved Longbridge island is the only part of the A46 on its original routing between Leicester and Cheltenham.
 Stratford is bypassed to the north as a single carriageway road, crossing the A3400 and meeting the A422.
-Between here and Alcester the A46 is concurrent with the A422, with the A46 taking priority.
+Between here and Alcester the A46 is coincident with the A422, with the A46 taking priority.
 Alcester is bypassed to the south of the town.
 At a roundabout the A435 leaves to the North for Redditch and Birmingham.
 The A46 takes a dual carriageway route to the south towards Evesham, meeting the B439 at a roundabout near Bidford on Avon.
 Almost immediately after the roundabout, the road enters Worcestershire and Wychavon district, then goes back into Warwickshire, before going back into Worcestershire Near Harvington.
-At the northern end of the Evesham bypass, the A44 joins at a roundabout and becomes concurrent with the A46.
+At the northern end of the Evesham bypass, the A44 joins at a roundabout and becomes coincident with the A46.
 The next roundabout on the bypass is the B4035, followed by the A44 (for Oxford), The final roundabout on the bypass is with the A4184 and the A46 continues to head south.
 The villages of Sedgeberrow (bypassed) and Beckford are on the route.
 At the Teddington Hands roundabout, the A435 heads south to Cheltenham, while the A46 heads west.
 It passes Ashchurch close to Ashchurch for Tewkesbury railway station.
 This section of the A46 ends on the M5 roundabout at junction 9.